-- There is no cost for routine transportation services under this benefit. - Reservations must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (not including weekends) for wheelchair and gurney service. - Curb-to-curb service: Driver will meet the passenger at the curb outside the home or other location for the ride.
+- There is no cost for routine transportation services under this benefit. - Reservations must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (not including weekends) for wheelchair service. - Curb-to-curb service: Driver will meet the passenger at the curb outside the home or other location for the ride.
 This service is what is normally provided unless a different type of service is requested. - Door-to-door service: Driver will come to the door of the home or other location to provide limited assistance to the car.
 This service must be requested at least 72 hours in advance of the reservation (not including weekends).
 Medical criteria will apply. - Standing Orders: Can be scheduled for recurring appointments that are the same time and destination every week. - "Will-Call" rides can be arranged when going to appointments that may run longer than expected.
 Members can call the SCAN Transportation Department at 1-844-714-2218 when they are ready to be picked up rather than scheduling a specific return pick-up time.
-It may take up to an hour after you call for your driver to arrive.

-- Shared rides Drivers may have other passengers in the vehicle going to alternate destinations during your trip. - An escort may accompany a SCAN Health Plan member during the ride, but this service must be requested when the reservation is made.
+It may take up to an hour after you call for your driver to arrive. - Shared rides: Drivers may have other passengers in the vehicle going to alternate destinations during your trip. - An escort may accompany a SCAN Desert Health Plan member during the ride, but this service must be requested when the reservation is made.
 The escort must be 18 years of age or older. - If the driver does not arrive in 10 minutes, you need to call SCAN Transportation at 1-844-714-2218 to dispatch another driver.
 A new pick-up time will be provided. - Drivers are only allowed to take passengers to the original destination requested when the reservation is made. - Private car service (Lyft or Uber) drivers may be used for routine transportation.
 If you do not want this form of transportation, you must indicate this when the reservation is made. - Rides must be canceled if the ride is no longer needed.
+If a ride is not canceled before the driver has been dispatched, the ride will be applied to and deducted from the member's annual ride limit.